The Optional Car Insurance Extras Worth Having

-What’s more, the cost of replacing damaged locks will also be covered, and you are provided with 24/7 access to specialist locksmiths all across the UK, meaning that you will never face the panic of being locked out of your own car again.
+What’s more, the cost of replacing damaged locks will also be covered, and you are provided with 24/7 access to specialist locksmiths across the whole of the UK, meaning that you will never face the panic of being locked out of your own car again.

-It is understandable that many drivers are wary of windscreen cover as an add-on because it’s something that is included as standard in most comprehensive policies, but there is a genuine case for it being purchased as an optional extra if your car insurance does not already include it.
+Understandably, many drivers are wary of windscreen cover as an add-on because it’s something that is included as standard in many comprehensive policies, but there is a genuine case for it being purchased as an optional extra if your car insurance does not already include it.

 Although you’re able to claim for windscreen damage on your basic insurance, it is not always advisable because you would be required to pay the full excess amount and your no claims discount would be lost or reduced.

-Unlike the cover you get with your comprehensive car insurance, windscreen cover purchased as an add-on allows you to claim without paying the full excess amount, and your no claims bonus (NCB) will not be affected at all – meaning that you will be able to get cheaper car insurance premiums in the future.
+Unlike the cover you get with your fully comprehensive car insurance policy, windscreen cover purchased as an add-on allows you to claim without paying the full excess amount, and your no claims bonus (NCB) will not be affected at all – meaning that you will be able to get cheaper car insurance premiums in the future.

-Each year you do not make a claim on your car insurance, you are building a no claims discount, which essentially reduces the cost of your premiums on a yearly basis.
+Each year you do not make a claim on your car insurance, you build a better no claims discount, which essentially reduces the cost of your car insurance premiums on a yearly basis.

 Read More: No Claims Bonus Explained

-But when you claim on that insurance, whether it was your fault or not, your NCB is either reduced or lost completely.
+But when you claim on that insurance policy, whether it was your fault or not, your NCB is either reduced or lost completely (depending on the provider).

-With a no claims bonus protection add-on to your standard car insurance policy, you are able to cover your NCB.
-You pay a small premium each year and if you ever need to claim on your car insurance, you will not lose your no claims discount.
+You pay a small premium each year and if you ever need to claim on your car insurance, you will not lose your no-claims discount.